Easy Korean Turkey Meatballs Recipe - Healthy and Delicious Dinner Idea

 How to Customize Meatballs

-Spice lover: The meatballs had a little kick to them because of the gochujang sauce so if you want it less spicy, you can use less sauce.
-I'm not much of a spice person and the amount we added was the perfect amount of spice for me.
+Spice lover: The meatballs had a little kick to them because of the gochujang sauce.
+If you want it less spicy, use less sauce.
 You can also add crushed red pepper flakes for an additional kick.

-Also, having it with rice also offset the spice as well.
+Also, having it with rice helped offset the spice.

 *This post contains affiliate links.
 I may receive a small commission if you purchase using any of my links.
 For more information, please read our Privacy Policy and Terms of Service.